PiggyTech/smileidentity-react-native-wrapper/README.md

 ```
 Run `react-native link` to link this library on React Native < 0.59.0
 ```

+#### -  Download the required Smile Identity Libraries for Android or iOS on the [Smile Identity Website](https://test-smileid.herokuapp.com/sdk)

 ## Android Setup:
 #### -  Follow the Instructions on the [Android Readme](https://github.com/PiggyTech/smileidentity-react-native-wrapper/tree/master/android)